Part-Time

 Are books included in the course price?

 No. Lecturers may suggest you purchase books while on the course and this is at the students expense.
-Please note the Institute has an extensive Library on campus in Block F and students may utilise this service provided that their fees are paid in full and they have a valid student card.
+Please note the Institute has an extensive Library on campus in Block F and students may utilise this service provided that their fees are paid and they have a valid student card.

-ATI students should contact the ATI directly for a booklist.
+Accounting Technicians Ireland (ATI) students should contact the ATI directly for a booklist.

 FEE REFUND POLICY

-- The application deposit is only refundable where you are not allocated a place or where the course is cancelled.
+The €250 application deposit is non-refundable.
+It will only be refunded where an applicant was not allocated a place on a course or the course is cancelled.

 Please note that the number of participants on certain courses is limited.